codeOfTsushima/c-basics/README.md

 - sumofdigitsof3digits.c : calculates the sum of digits of a 3 digit number
 - functions.c : Learn about functions
 - parameter.c : Learn about parameters
+- 2dArraysNestedLoops.c : Demonstrates 2D arrays with nested loops
+- addingOperation.c : Simple arithmetic operations
+- areaOfaCircle.c : Calculates the area of a circle using the formula πr²
+- arrays.c : Demonstrates usage of arrays
+- biggestOfThreeNums.c : Finds the largest of three numbers
+- biggestOfTwoNums.c : Finds the largest of two numbers
+- calculator.c : Simple calculator implementation
+- derefencingPointer.c : Understanding dereferencing
+- employees.txt : Example input/output file for struct or file-handling programs
+- forLoops.c : Examples of for loops
+- gradeRanking.c : Assigns grades or rankings based on marks
+- guessingGame.c : A number guessing game
+- guessingGame2.c : An improved version of the guessing game
+- memoryAddress.c : Displays memory addresses
+- patternGenerator.c : Prints patterns using nested loops
+- pointers.c : Basics of pointer usage
+- practice.c : General practice programs
+- readingFiles.c : Reading from a file
+- return.c : Demonstrates function return values
+- struct.c : Usage of struct in C
+- writingFiles.c : Writing to a file

 ## How to Run
 1. Make sure you have GCC installed.
 2. Compile any program using: